MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 - Heap: A region of memory belonging to exactly one arena, subdivided into chunks.
 - Chunk: A block of memory that can be allocated or freed.
 Freed chunks can be coalesced with neighbors to form larger chunks.
 Each chunk belongs to exactly one heap, and thus to one arena.
 The allocator operates in a chunk-oriented fashion.
 A heap is divided into smaller chunks, each of which stores its size and status (allocated or free).
 When freed, chunks enter a free list.
 Glibc maintains multiple arenas, allowing multiple threads to allocate memory in parallel.
 While mutexes are still used to guard arena access, threads can try different arenas to reduce contention.
 Glibc malloc maintains several types of free lists:
 - Fast Bins: Store small, fixed-size chunks in size-specific singly-linked lists.
-Chunks are not coalesced on free to maximize speed and may be migrated to other bins later.
+Chunks are not coalesced on free to maximise speed and may be migrated to other bins later.
 - Unsorted Bin: Freed chunks are first placed here, deferring sorting until allocation time.
-This centralizes sorting logic and allows quick reuse of recent frees.
+This centralises sorting logic and allows quick reuse of recent frees.
 - Small Bins: Manage fixed-size chunks, coalescing adjacent free chunks to form larger regions.
 Small bins use doubly-linked lists for efficient removal and insertion.
 - Large Bins: Handle variable-size chunks.
 Allocation requires finding the best-fit chunk, potentially splitting larger chunks to satisfy requests.
 Additionally, glibc uses: